Bh00fie/Weight-Tracker/README.md

 This application is designed to keep track of a user's health by storing vital information concerning their physical well-being.
 Information such as weight, height, age, as well as calories intake will be used to help the user keep track of their health journey

-Using the application on a daily basis can help the user make decisions regarding adjustments to their lifestyle in order to increase or maintain their health.
+Using the application on a daily basis can help the user make decisions regarding adjustments to their lifestyle in order to increase or mahintain their health.

 ![screenshot](./public/screenshot.png)